-Staff Class Individuals eligible for Minimum number of

-Membership of that Members

-class

-Medical Staff Class Those individuals 20

-defined in paragraph

-1.2 below

-Other Clinical Staff Class Those individuals 230

-defined in paragraph

-1.3 below

-Other Non Clinical Staff Those individuals 350

-Class defined in paragraph

-1.4 below

-Total 600
+Staff Constituency Individuals eligible for Membership of that class Minimum number of Members Medical Staff Class Those individuals defined in paragraph 1.2 below 20 Other Clinical Staff Class Those individuals defined in paragraph 1.3 below 200 Other Non-Clinical Staff Class Those individuals defined in paragraph 1.4 below 200 Total 420

 - 1.2 The members of the medical class are individuals who are members of the staff constituency who are fully registered persons within the meaning of the consolidated Medical Act 1983 as amended (and in the case of medical practitioners, who hold a licence and are fully authorised to practice). - 1.3 The members of the other clinical class are individuals who are members of the staff constituency whose regulatory body falls within the remit of the Professional Standards Authority for Health and Social Care established under section 25 of the NHS Reform and Health Care Professions Act 2002 as amended, but are not fully registered persons within the meaning of the consolidated Medical Act 1983 as amended.
-Examples include Nurses, Occupational Therapists, Psychologists, Pharmacists, Social Workers etc. (and where appropriate have live registration to practice). - 1.4 The members of the other non clinical staff are individuals who are members of the staff constituency who do not come within paragraphs 1.2 or 1.3 above.
-Examples include Healthcare Assistants, Administrative, Estates and Support staff etc. - 1.5 Members of the staff constituency are to be individuals; - a) who are employed by the trust under a contract of employment which has no fixed term or has a fixed term of at least 12 months, or who has been continuously employed by the trust under a contract of employment for at least 12 months; or - b) who exercise functions for the purposes of the trust, otherwise than under a contract of employment with the trust may become or continue as members of the staff constituency provided such individuals have exercised these functions continuously for a period of at least 12 months; and - c) who are not disqualified from membership under Annex 9; and
+Examples include Nurses, Occupational Therapists, Psychologists, Pharmacists, and Social Workers etc. (and where appropriate have live registration to practice). - 1.4 The members of the other non-clinical staff are individuals who are members of the staff constituency who do not come within paragraphs1.2 or 1.3 above.
+Examples include Healthcare Assistants,Administrative, Estates and Support staff etc.

-- d) who have been invited by the trust to become a member of the Staff Constituency (as a member of the appropriate class) and have not informed the trust that they do not wish to do so. - 1.6 A person who is eligible to be a member of the staff constituency, may not become or continue as a member of any other constituency and may not become or continue as a member of more than one staff class. - 1.7 Where a member is eligible for more than one staff class or if any confusion exists as to the most appropriate staff class, the trust's decision will be final.
-The decision will be delegated to the Board Secretary. - 1.8 For the purposes of paragraph 8.1.2 of the constitution, Chapter 1 of Part 14 of the Employment Rights Act 1996 shall apply for the purposes of determining whether an individual has been continuously employed by the trust or has continuously exercised functions for the purposes of the trust.
+- 1.5 Members of the staff constituency are to be individuals; - a) Who are employed by the trust under a contract of employment which has no fixed term or has a fixed term of at least 12 months, or who has been continuously employed by the trust under a contract of employment for at least 12 months - b) Who exercise functions for the purposes of the trust, otherwise than under a contract of employment with the trust may become or continue as members of the staff constituency provided such individuals have exercised these functions continuously for a period of at least 12 months.
+This includes any members of staff employed by any subsidiary company of the Trust - Who are not disqualified from membership under Annex 6 of this Constitution - d) Who have been invited by the trust to become a member of the Staff Constituency (as a member of the appropriate class) and have not informed the trust that they do not wish to do so. - 1.6 A person who is eligible to be a member of the staff constituency, may not become or continue as a member of any other constituency and may not become or continue as a member of more than one staff class. - 1.7 Where a member is eligible for more than one staff class or if any confusion exists as to the most appropriate staff class, the trust's decision will be final.
+The decision will be delegated to the Company Secretary. - 1.8 For the purposes of paragraph 8 of the Constitution, Chapter 1 of Part 14 of the Employment Rights Act 1996 shall apply for the purposes of determining whether an individual has been continuously employed by the trust or has continuously exercised functions for the purposes of the trust.